-SAFETY4RAILS has proceeded to open the following social media accounts: Twitter, LinkedIn and Facebook.
-The website provides direct access to these social networks by clicking on the icons situated on the footer part of the website, as well as all news and events.
-In this way, it is made easy for every user to participate in this when the website is visited.
+SAFETY4RAILS has proceeded to open the following social media accounts: Twitter, LinkedIn, Facebook, Youtube and ResearchGate.
+The website provides direct access to these social networks by clicking on the icons embedded in the footer part of the website, as well as all news and events.
+In this way, it is made easy for every website visitor to subscribe and follow SAFETY4RAILS social media platform.

 On social media, partners are expected to follow the SAFETY4RAILS' accounts and to tag the project when posting any news related to SAFETY4RAILS.
-This is a requirement in order to meet the established Key Performance Indicators (KPIs).
-EOS will continue to send reminders to encourage partners to actively disseminate and communicate about the activities and achievement of the project.
+This is a requirement to meet the established Key Performance Indicators (KPIs).
+EOS continuously sent reminders encouraging partners to actively disseminate and communicate about the activities and achievement of the project throughout its duration.